Constraints on the dark sector from electroweak precision observables: Introduction

 Theoretical investigations have also placed decay-agnostic constraints on the dark photon parameters by exploring the consequences for many physical processes and then using relevant experiments to constrain parameters.
-The physics processes considered include measurements of the $g-2$ of the muon~\cite{Pospelov:2008zw, Davoudiasl:2012qa}, electroweak precision observables (EWPO)~\cite{Hook:2010tw, Curtin:2014cca}, $e^- p$ deep inelastic scattering (DIS)~\cite{Kribs:2020vyk, Thomas:2021lub, Yan:2022npz,Hunt-Smith:2023sdz}, parity violating electron scattering~\cite{Thomas:2022qhj, Thomas:2022gib}, partial wave unitarity~\cite{Hosseini:2022urq}, rare kaon and $B$-meson decays~\cite{Davoudiasl:2012ag, Wang:2023css}, and high-luminosity LHC projections~\cite{McCullough:2022hzr}.
+The physics processes considered include measurements of the $g-2$ of the muon~\cite{Pospelov:2008zw, Davoudiasl:2012qa}, electroweak precision observables (EWPO)~\cite{Hook:2010tw, Curtin:2014cca}, $e^- p$ DIS~\cite{Kribs:2020vyk, Thomas:2021lub, Yan:2022npz}, parity violating electron scattering~\cite{Thomas:2022qhj, Thomas:2022gib}, partial wave unitarity~\cite{Hosseini:2022urq}, rare kaon and $B$-meson decays~\cite{Davoudiasl:2012ag, Wang:2023css}, and high-luminosity LHC projections~\cite{McCullough:2022hzr}.

-The dark photon framework has also been applied to explain the latest $W$ boson mass anomaly from the CDF Collaboration~\cite{CDF:2022hxs}, favouring a heavy dark photon with mass above the $Z$ boson mass~\cite{Thomas:2022gib, Zhang:2022nnh, Zeng:2022lkk, Cheng:2022aau}.
-The impact of the CDF $m_W$ measurement on the fit of electroweak data in the Standard Model and beyond has been investigated recently in Ref.~\cite{deBlas:2022hdk}, including studies of new physics models with oblique corrections and dimension six standard model effective field theory (SMEFT).
+The dark photon framework has also been applied to ascertain whether it could explain the $W$ boson mass anomaly reported by the CDF Collaboration~\cite{CDF:2022hxs}.
+The favoured regions of dark photon parameter space were derived by fitting the CDF $m_W$~\cite{Thomas:2022gib, Zhang:2022nnh, Zeng:2022lkk, Cheng:2022aau}.
+In this work, we will investigate how the CDF $m_W$ affects the previous EWPO exclusion limits of dark photon parameters~\cite{Curtin:2014cca}, by a global fit to $m_W$ and the other 16 electroweak precision observables.
+The impact of the CDF $m_W$ measurement on the fit of electroweak data in the Standard Model and beyond has been investigated recently in Refs.~\cite{Lu:2022bgw, deBlas:2022hdk}, including studies of new physics models with oblique corrections, the two-Higgs doublet model and dimension six Standard Model effective field theory (SMEFT).